taogen-docs/technical-interview-questions/interview-technical-questions/data-storage-mysql-interview-questions.md

 - Only comparison operators can be used =, <,>, = >,=<
 - AUTO_INCREMENT is not supported by HEAP tables
 - Indexes should be NOT NULL

+### Q: What is the difference between the heap table and the temporary table?

+**Heap tables:**

+Heap tables are found in memory that is used for high-speed storage temporarily.
+They do not allow BLOB or TEXT fields.

+Heap tables do not support AUTO_INCREMENT.

+Indexes should be NOT NULL.

+**Temporary tables:**

+The temporary tables are used to keep the transient data.
+Sometimes it is beneficial in cases to hold temporary data.
+The temporary table is deleted after the current client session terminates.

+**Main differences:**

+The heap tables are shared among clients, while temporary tables are not shared.

+Heap tables are just another storage engine, while for temporary tables, you need a special privilege (create temporary table).

 ### Q: How do you control the max size of a HEAP table?